-Albuquerque, N.M. — Grand Canyon sent a strong squad to the New Mexico Collegiate Classic this weekend, posting multiple school records and top conference marks in one of the nation's premier indoor meets.
+ALBUQUERQUE, N.M. — Grand Canyon sent a strong squad to the New Mexico Collegiate Classic this weekend, posting multiple school records and top conference marks in one of the nation's premier indoor meets.

 Â

-The Lopes made the most of the opportunity against some of the best competition they've faced this season including multiple power five conference schools.Â
+The Lopes made the most of the opportunity against some of the best competition they have faced this season.Â

 Â